stuartsierra/lazytest/README.md

 The :after function is optional.

-Contexts are used in tests with the `given` macro:
+Contexts are used in specs with the `given` macro:

     (spec ... (given [bindings...] assertions...))